Battlefield losses, politics push Ukraine leader to seek peace

 “Ukraine is attacking and shelling us ...
 The Donetsk People’s Republic help us and try to rid Donetsk of these idiots,” said pensioner Nikolai, referring to the new “state” proclaimed in April by the separatists.

-Opinion polls suggest a majority of Ukrainians still supports what Kiev calls its “anti-terrorist operation” against the separatists, leaving Poroshenko little room for maneuver in talks with Moscow and the rebels.
+Opinion polls suggest a majority of Ukrainians still supports what Kiev calls its “anti-terrorist operation” against the separatists, leaving Poroshenko little room for manoeuvre in talks with Moscow and the rebels.

 Prime Minister Arseny Yatseniuk, with an eye on the election, is playing to that constituency with his anti-Russian rhetoric.
 On Wednesday, he said the peace plan outlined by Putin was an attempt to deceive Kiev and the West.